 Accounting Cooperative Work Experience is designed to improve accounting theoretical skills through actual work experience.
 Work objectives will be established and completed on a semester basis with the cooperative employer and the accounting coordinator/instructor.
-Prerequisite: AC 124 Principles of Accounting II
+Prerequisite: AC 124 or ACCT 2120 Principles of Accounting II